 The information given above may be not exhaustive.
-The content of the White Paper is not binding for Soundeon.
-Soundeon reserves the right to add, or remove any portions and parts of this White Paper and change or modify any content for any reason at any time before, during and after the sale of Soundeon tokens by announcing the amended version of White Paper on the website.
+The content of the White Paper is not binding for Soundeon OÜ, an Estonian limited liability company.
+Soundeon OÜ reserves the right to add, or remove any portions and parts of this White Paper and change or modify any content for any reason at any time before, during and after the sale of Soundeon OÜ tokens by announcing the amended version of White Paper on the website.